wordsforthewise/nate-g/_posts/2015-09-29-DIY-air-quality-device.md

 After some google-y googling, [I found this post](http://www.howmuchsnow.com/arduino/airquality/grovedust/), which described how to set up a DIY particulate monitor based on the Shinyei PPD42NS sensor.
 It measures the number of particles greater than 1 micron in diameter in 0.01 cubic foot, the same number measured by the $200+ Dylos laser-counting machine.
 Great, we have a number.
 In the words of [Lord Kelvin](https://en.wikiquote.org/wiki/William_Thomson):
 > I often say that when you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot measure it, when you cannot express it in numbers, your knowledge is of a meagre and unsatisfactory kind; it may be the beginning of knowledge, but you have scarcely, in your thoughts, advanced to the stage of science, whatever the matter may be.

+So at least we're not meagre anymore.
+But what does that number mean?
+Dylos has a scale on their devices which gives regimes of air quality, but it seems to be to be overly strict.
+The[EPA/NAAQS has also put up a list of air quality regimes](http://www3.epa.gov/airquality/particlepollution/2012/decfsstandards.pdf), though of course they are grossly inadequate.
+By the time you've passed from 'good' to 'moderate' air quality by their standards (at 12 ug/m3), you've already increased your risk of lung cancer by about 40%!
+I think they may have picked a number that would be reasonable for most US cities to attain as their threshold for a law (the 12 ug/m3), since the national average is somewhere around 10 ug/m3.

+So the number in the cancer study and widely used for regulation is ug/m3 (micrograms per cubic meter), but the device we're going to build measures number of particles greater than 1 micron in size.
+How can we reconcile this?
+Thankfully, some nice guys at [Aircasting](aircasting.org) [created a correlation between mass and particle counts, using cooking smoke as a basis](https://dl.dropboxusercontent.com/u/29720355/Besser%20Thesis%20FINAL.pdf).
+Regardless, here is a plot of % increase of lung cancer odds with the EPA standards:

+and now here are the Dylos standards:

 ### Parts

 To do this, you will need: